Lumi-supercomputer/LUMI-training-materials/docs/4day-20230214/software_stacks.md

 -   Advanced Lmod use to make the best out of the software stacks
 -   Creating your customised environment with EasyBuild, the tool that we use to install most software.
+-   Some remarks about using containers on LUMI.

 ## The software stacks on LUMI